 6. Give your members all the highlights

 Of course, the aim is to build a community that is constantly abuzz with activity, both from its staff and its members.
 But as your community begins to take off, your members may find themselves struggling to keep up.
-The same goes for updates to your platform; if there are new features to be shown off, you want to make sure everybody knows about them.
+The same goes for updates to your community platform; if there are new features to be shown off, you want to make sure everybody knows about them.

 Offering a regular digest of all the big news from your community is a great way of reaching out to members, making them feel valued and pointing them in the direction of new opportunities to learn and participate with your brand.